Luboš Kalouda: Club career

 Kalouda started his club career with Brno, where he made his Czech First League debut in a match against FK Teplice on 3 December 2006.

-In January 2008 Brno were offered €4million by Juventus F.C., who saw Kalouda as a possible long term replacement for Nedvěd; however, the teams failed to reach an agreement.
+In January 2008 Brno were offered €4million by Juventus FC, who saw Kalouda as a possible long term replacement for Nedvěd; however, the teams failed to reach an agreement.
 Despite interest from clubs including English Premier League team Newcastle United, Kalouda signed a five-year contract at PFC CSKA Moscow with a transfer fee of between 130 and 140 million CZK.
 However, he started playing for their youth team there and was injured.

 A year later, it was announced that Kalouda would be returning to the Czech Republic on a year-long loan deal to Sparta Prague.
 His time at Sparta was limited by injury and he had an operation on a groin problem in January 2010, although he still managed to take part in 16 league matches over the course of the season.

 Kalouda concluded his contract with CSKA in 2012, a year earlier than expected, having made just five league appearances for the Russian outfit in four years.

 Kalouda signed for Dukla Prague as a free agent in July 2012 on a three-year contract.
 His contract with Dukla was terminated in April 2014, with the player having made a total of 33 league appearances for the club.